The CENTENNIA Historical Atlas

 "The Centennia Atlas offers an instant antidote to the problem of changing frontiers.
 It permits you to view any part of Europe, North Africa or the Levant from A.D.
 1000 to [the present].
 You can also go forward (or backward) in time, which permits you to see the map change in five-week intervals for the period and region of your choice.
 Centennia also provides a "historical gazette" and glossary of names/places that students might find useful.
 It even traces the changing battlefronts between countries in wartime, so you can follow the inexorable march and retreat of the Austrian armies in the Balkans and elsewhere.
 I was most impressed by the developer's incredible eye for detail, which was more precise (and often more accurate) than Magocsi's new Historical Atlas of East Central Europe.
 Centennia is no less precise for Germany..."

 The latest version of the atlas, Centennia Historical Atlas: Nations Edition, is available at no charge.
 It's free.
 Centennia Nations Edition covers the 150-year period from 1789 to 1939, from the beginning of the French Revolution through the Napoleonic Wars, the revolutions of the mid-19th century, the unifications that led to the creation of the modern nation-states of Germany and Italy, the wars of liberation in the Balkans in the early 20th century, the First World War, the dissolution of the Ottoman Empire, the creation of the modern map of the post-colonial Near East, the Spanish Civil War in the 1930s, the rise of Nazi Germany, and the events leading to the Second World War.
-All of the data, maps, and text for the complete edition of the Centennia Historical Atlas covering the ten-century period from the year 1000AD to the present are included in the app and can be accessed by entering a license code (available for purchase).
+All of the data, maps, and text for the complete edition of the Centennia Historical Atlas covering the ten-century period from the year 1000AD to the present are included in the app and can be accessed by entering a full-access code (available for purchase).

 Comments: